Pantarat/Comic-Reading-Website/README.md

 Likewise, the frontend port by default is set to 5173 which you can edit at ./ commicweb-app 2/.env

 7. To fully utilize the website, register a new user then go into MySQL Database and add the user_id from the user table to the admin table to turn any user into an admin.
 Admins can access a new separated admin page where they can add new books, edit existing books, and delete any books.

+Additional Information: You can import the file Comic Website API.postman_collection.json into postman to try out just the backend portion alone.